Idaho Dairy to Build Large Milk Processing Plant in Twin Falls

 The facility is expected to break ground on the 200,000 square-foot facility south of town this summer.
 The plant will leverage the latest technologies to produce a variety of milk products, according to Gem State Dairy, noting that milk processing at the plant will likely begin in summer 2020.

 “This vertically integrated bottling facility will be one of the newest and largest aseptic processing facilities in the country," said Tom Mikesell, spokesperson for Gem State Dairy Products.
 "The state-of-the-art facility will utilize the most current technology available to the market.

-“That will allow Gem State to provide its customers with high-quality and lower-cost alternatives for milk and dairy-based beverages.”
+That will allow Gem State to provide its customers with high-quality and lower-cost alternatives for milk and dairy-based beverages.”